jaraco/jaraco.vcs/README.txt

 will store the calculated version in the tag_build of the setup.cfg and will use that version when deploying remotely.

-See the hgtools setup.py for an example of this technique.
+See the jaraco.util setup.py for an example of this technique.

 Options
 *******